A coworker and I were recently talking about how life is a continuation of Burdens and Blessings.

-I can get upset for much less.
+I’ve gotten upset for much less.

 I need to remember to ask myself, “Did you have a bad day or allow a bad moment to turn into a bad day?”

-As someone who lives in the Midwest, I know what a gift it is to walk along the beach, to experience the sights and sounds at the beginning of the day that are worth every minute of lost sleep.
+As someone who lives in the Midwest, I know what a gift it is to walk along the beach.
+To experience the sights and sounds at the beginning of the day that is worth every minute of lost sleep.

-I combed every area of the beach path that I walked that day back and forth 4 times and still didn’t find it.
+Combed every area of the beach path that I walked that day back and forth 4 times and still didn’t find it.

-I kept on hoping that it would miraculously turn up.
+Kept on hoping that it would miraculously turn up.

-I didn’t want to give up but my sinking feeling was that it was already discovered by someone else along the beach.
+My sinking feeling was that it was already discovered by someone else along the beach.